kwpeters/monorail/README.md

 ## TODO/Where I Left Off

+- To aid performance `commandTo` should isolate all of the directory creation operations and complete them before performing the file operations.

+- Before running unit tests, delete all "tmp" directories.
+  But DON'T delete the tmp Node.js package!!!
+Here's the glob:
+  `**/tmp/ !**/node_modules/**/tmp/`
+  `ts-node --esm --project ./apps/splat/tsconfig.json ./apps/splat/src/splat.ts **/tmp/ !**/node_modules/**/tmp/`

+- In a post-build step, I can delete a lot of test files.
+Remove `*.spec.d.ts`, `*spec.d.ts.map`, `*.spec.js`.
+Really, ./out/**/*.spec.* Then, prune all empty directories.

 - Change npmRunParallel so that it prints output from each script as soon as it finishes.
   This will help reduce waiting when there is a failure.